Ascension Surgical Scheduling MVP

 problem

-Manual & inefficient surgical scheduling
+Manual surgical scheduling

 Ascension operates thousands of sites of care across the US, including nearly 150 hospitals.
 However, as of a few years ago, many hospitals were still relying on fax machines and email to manage surgical scheduling between offices.